-- 01372 744278 or 01372 723676
+- 01372 744278

 - 4 West Street, KT18 7RG

-Elvum, Northern Steve, and bob visited on a very hot Thursday evening in July 2009.
-The pub was thankfully air conditioned around the bar area, and was pleasantly cool in other areas as well.
+When Elvum, Northern Steve, and bob visited on a very hot Thursday evening in July 2009, the pub was thankfully air conditioned around the bar area, and was pleasantly cool in other areas as well.
 They were having a cider festival at the time, so Old Rosie and another cider were available from polypins and they supposedly had a range of bottled ciders as well.
 These may not be present during normal times.
 They had London Pride and Doom Bar on which were both fine.
 They also had quite a large range of lagers on.

 When Kake visited again on a Friday afternoon in August 2012, there were three real ales on: London Pride, Doom Bar, and Wharfebank VPA (£1.80/half).
 The VPA was well-kept.
 There were quite a lot of people in, though it was sunny so most of them were sitting outside.
 Music was playing, though not too loud; a mix of folksy and Sinatra-ish.

 On Kake's Tuesday afternoon visit in July 2017, the outdoor seating areas were both well-populated, and there were very few other customers inside.
 Music was playing — a fairly interesting selection including the Cocteau Twins.
 Two of the four handpumps on the bar were on, clipped for Harviestown Summer Legend and Wimbledon Common.

 In July 2017, Kake tried a starter of calamari with nduja mayo (£5.75) photo.
 It arrived lukewarm, and very quickly — much too quickly to have been cooked fresh.
 The batter was crisp and well seasoned, but the squid was chewy.
 The watercress salad on the side was quite tired, and actually wilted in places.
 The best thing about it was the nduja mayonnaise, which was both a good idea and well-executed.